Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return, or increase in value of % in the last 5 years of Global X Clean Water ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (67.8%)
+• The total return, or performance over 5 years of Global X Clean Water ETF is %, which is smaller, thus worse compared to the benchmark SPY (110.9%) in the same period.

-• Looking at total return, or performance in of % in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (44.5%).
+• Looking at total return in of 50.9% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (69.3%).

 CAGR: